Water Wise Rules will apply from 1 July 2014. Water Wise Rules are actions that help conserve water every day.

 If you are planning to incorporate water efficient practices into your business, it's a good idea to seek further expert advice.
 The Nursery and Garden Industry Australia can provide information on training courses and resources for more detailed information.

-Also remember to consult your local council / shire, your water authority and your electricity supplier on local issues and regulations.
+Also remember to consult your local council, water authority and electricity supplier on local issues and regulations.

 - A water efficient nursery will reduce your water bills.
 Savings could increase in the future, as the price of water may rise as water becomes a scarcer resource.